-Last year alone, our wilderness patrol volunteers were in contact with more than 35,000 visitors just during the summer hiking season!
+In 2022 alone, our wilderness patrol volunteers were in contact with 39,351 visitors just during the summer hiking season!
 Furthermore, with the Colorado population increasing by over 100,000 new residents a year, these areas have been and will continue to face an ever increasing risk of degradation due to high levels of visitation and utilization.
 This is where we help!

 The IPWA offers a unique service to our community, our supporters, and our volunteers, as we are the only Colorado Front Range non-profit with a mission of focusing exclusively on preserving and protecting the magnificent Indian Peaks and James Peaks Wilderness Areas.
 We strongly believe in our core tenet that ‘We do not inherit the Earth from our ancestors; we borrow it from our children.’
 As a result, our programs provide information and education on how to preserve and protect the Indian Peaks and James Peak Areas for future generations – leaving a legacy that others can cherish.